 I think you could have contacted Home Depot at a higher level.
 I publish the names, numbers and email addresses of the Home Depot customer service executives on this site.
 They might have figured out a way to refund your money.

-Our advocate Michelle Couch-Friedman got in touch with Home Depot to try to straighten this out.
+Our advocacy team got in touch with Home Depot to try to straighten this out.
 You received a call from the company a short while later, and a representative agreed to a full refund.

 From start to finish, this case took five months to resolve.
 That’s about four months and 29 days too long.
 Come on, Home Depot!